psychobolt/react-pie-menu/DEVELOPMENT.md

 ## Coverage

 Coverage will be uploaded to your [codecov](https://codecov.io/) account, individually for packages by using each package's name as a [flag](https://docs.codecov.io/docs/flags).
-By default, coverage is configured to utilize a configuration from codecov-config branch (for [example](https://github.com/psychobolt/react-rollup-boilerplate/tree/codecov-config)).
-However, you may opt out that setting and configure codecov.yml in the master branch.

 ## Other scripts